pedestal/pedestal-docs/documentation/application-introduction.md

 of our application logic can be written as pure functions.

 The state is no longer a global thing which can be updated from anywhere.
-All updates to the data model happen in one place.
+All updates to the information model happen in one place.
 In this small application, they take place within the `inc-t` function.

 In the Pedestal version, the rendering function is passed a description of the exact change which was made.
 Rendering code no